 Next, Günther led us to a bottling area where machines hummed a steady rhythm as they produced bottle after bottle of Pinot Grigio — Cantina Tramin’s most popular wine for export.

 This was our first time watching a wine bottling operation in action.
-The automated technology behind producing pallets of wine ready to ship was dazzling to witness.
+The automated technology behind producing pallets of wine ready to ship was fascinating to watch.

 Günther continued our tour by leading us back upstairs to a tasting room offering the same splendid vineyard and mountain views we soaked in on our first visit.
 The beauty stretching beyond the windows was intoxicating.